SHollatz/liri-node-app/README.md

 "spotify-this-song" will give you the artist and ablum names and a preview link when you enter a song.
 "movie-this" will give you information about the release date, IMBD and Rotten Tomatoes Ratings, country of production, language, plot, and actors when you enter a movie title.
 "do-what-it-says" runs the command from the text file random.txt.
+Please see the log.txt file for output examples.

 # How to use it:
 - Clone repository here: https://github.com/SHollatz/liri-node-app